kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/05 - Reviving dead brands—clever or dishonest/Radioshack.md

-Founded in 1921 — it originally was an amateur radio
+Founded in 1921 — it originally was an amateur radio (way for people to talk to each other on non commercial freqeuncies)